-- (a) In an original proceeding under this [act], a decision by a parent about a request for custody or visitation by a nonparent is presumed to be in the best interest of the child. - (b) A nonparent has the burden to rebut the presumption under subsection (a) by producing clear-and-convincing evidence of the elements in Sections 11 or 12.
-Proof of unfitness of a parent is not required to rebut the presumption in subsection (a).
+- (a) In an original proceeding under this [act], a decision by a parent aboutregarding a request for custody or visitation by a nonparent is presumed to be in the best interest of the child. - 28 (b) A nonparent has the burden to rebut the presumption under subsection (a) by 29 producing clear-and-convincing evidence of the elements as set out in SectionsSection 11-or 12. - Proof of unfitness of a parent is not required to rebut the presumption in subsection (a). - 31 (c) Except as provided in subsection (d), if a nonparent rebuts the presumption under - 32 subsection (a) in an original proceeding under this [act], the presumption remains rebutted for - further proceedings under this [act].